- OS Explorer: 126 (scan QR code on right to order from Amazon)

 - Cross the footbridge and climb up the steps to Vicarage Cliff to reach a kissing gate.

-- Go through the kissing gate and follow the right-hand edge of the fields along the coast above St Morwenna's Well to a sign for Hawkers Hut.
+- Go through the kissing gate and follow the right-hand edge of the fields along the coast above St Morwenna's Well to a kissing gate beside a gate.

-Morwenna's Holy Well, restored by Rev Hawker, survives in a now dangerously inaccessible position part-way down the cliff at Morwenstow.
-At one time, the National Trust cleared a rough path and provided ropes to assist descent half way down the 450 foot cliff to reach the well, but this has now been removed and has become overgrown with brambles, nettles and blackthorn.
-The route has since been used by at least one local family as a test of dedication for potential suitors.
+Morwenna's Holy Well, restored by Rev Hawker, survives in a virtually inaccessible position part-way down the cliff at Morwenstow.
+It was lost for many years and rediscovered after much searching towards the end of the 20th Century.
+Following this, the National Trust cleared a rough path and provided ropes to assist descent half way down the 450 foot cliff to reach the well.
+In the early 1980s, before Health and Safety had been invented, the local primary school children were taken on a school trip here and fortunately survived to tell the tale.
+Subsequently the ropes were removed and the path became overgrown with brambles, nettles and blackthorn.
+During this period, the path was used by at least one local family as a test of dedication for potential suitors.
+Recently the path has been cleared again but is definitely not recommended without safety equipment as it is dangerously steep and precarious.

 - After having a look at the hut, continue along the coast to a kissing gate.